MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

     :::image type="content" source="media/managed-environment-solution-checker.png" alt-text="Screenshot of the solution checker settings screen.":::

 > [!NOTE]
-> Solution checker enforcement is [not available](/power-apps/maker/data-platform/common-issues-resolutions-solution-checker#solution-checker-cant-access-environments-in-administration-mode) when the environment is in Administration mode
+> Solution checker enforcement is [not available](/power-apps/maker/data-platform/common-issues-resolutions-solution-checker#solution-checker-cant-access-environments-in-administration-mode) when the environment is in the [Administration mode](admin-mode.md).

 ## Solution checker settings